ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 } Token;
 ~~~

-The Token.nonce value is that which was sampled in {{private-request}}.
+The Token.nonce value is that which was created in {{private-request}}.
 If the Finalize function fails, the Client aborts the protocol.

 ## Token Verification